 As cited in the Northwestern Medicine study, 90% of patients who could benefit from knee replacement wait too long to have it done.
 According to research, there are two drawbacks to waiting too long to have the surgery:

 - Osteoarthritis causes deterioration and limits mobility.
-Loss in mobility means that the patient might not be able to exercise or get enough physical activity.
+Loss of mobility means that the patient might not be able to exercise or get enough physical activity.
 That can lead to other health problems related to being sedentary.
 People dealing with chronic pain and mobility issues are also at a higher risk of becoming depressed.
 Quality of life decreases and health risks increase.

 - Once the patient does have the knee replacement, there is less benefit.
 When knee replacement is delayed, people do not get as much function back as they would have if they’d had the surgery sooner.
 Mobility will still be limited after recovery for those who wait too long.